SIcario05/Group-8/README.md

 ### Count of Laptops by Company (All):
 Objective: Displays the total number of laptops from each company in the dataset.
 This helps analyze which companies dominate the laptop market.
-Count of Laptops by Company (Even Occurrences):
+Count of Laptops by Company (Even Occurrences)

 Objective: This likely counts only the companies that have an even number of laptops in the dataset, perhaps for filtering purposes or comparison.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------